jburgy/jburgy.github.io/docs/_posts/2025-10-16-veg-o-matic.md

 issue to [Replace Web SQL](https://github.com/jburgy/data-grid/issues/1) on the Spring Equinox.
 You see, Chrome finally did [deprecate and remove Web SQL](https://developer.chrome.com/blog/deprecating-web-sql) as ~~threatened~~ promised.
-And just like that, lthe little spark that set `data-grid` apart was estinguished.
+And just like that, the little spark that set `data-grid` apart was extinguished.
 However, a great many things happened to the Web during that time.
 Most importantly, [WebAssembly](https://webassembly.org/) democratized embedding non-web software in web browsers.
 Much to their credit, the SQLite maintainers decided to offer an official [WASM port](https://sqlite.org/wasm) of their awesome product.